xingbod/xingbod.github.io/_pages/about.md

 I was briefly enrolled (2014.6-2014.12) as a Ph.D. student in molecular metabolism at Virginia Tech (Virginia, USA), and later I decided to withdraw and worked as a Java software engineer for alomost 3 years (to save enough money for Monash).

-During my PhD (2018-2021), I also visited and worked with EU professors as a visiting PhD student under Marie Sklodowska-Curie Actions through the [IDENTITY](https://warwick.ac.uk/fac/sci/dcs/research/df/identity/) project.
+During my PhD (2018-2021), I visited and worked with EU professors as a visiting PhD student under Marie Sklodowska-Curie Actions through the [IDENTITY](https://warwick.ac.uk/fac/sci/dcs/research/df/identity/) project.
 Including with [Prof. Jean-luc Dugelay](https://www.eurecom.fr/~dugelay/) at [EURECOM](https://www.eurecom.fr/), France, on thermal face recogntion, with [Prof. Massimo](https://scholar.google.com/citations?user=DdyCvCgAAAAJ&hl=en) at [University of Sassari](https://en.uniss.it/), Italy, with [Prof. Andreas](https://www.cosy.sbg.ac.at/~uhl/) at Salzburg University, Austria.
-I also visited and worked with [Prof. Guo Zhenghua](https://scholar.google.com/citations?hl=en&user=dbR6bD0AAAAJ) at Tsinghua University, China, under the Monash Gloabl Research Exchange grant.
+I visited and worked with [Prof. Guo Zhenghua](https://scholar.google.com/citations?hl=en&user=dbR6bD0AAAAJ) at Tsinghua University, China, under the Monash Gloabl Research Exchange grant.
 I also spent wonderful time at TCL Research as a intern CV resercher in 2021.

 <div class="logo">